abraham171996/JsTasks/README.md

 feat:add new js task name is object feat:add new js task name is array
 "feat: added new js task to given object"
+"feat: added new js task to given object"